 Adam Al-Attar Called to the Bar 2007

 - Primeo, retained by the joint official liquidators of Primeo Fund in relation to the trial of preliminary issues on the Madoff trustee’s claim for relief under US and Cayman Islands insolvency law to set aside antecedent transactions: Picard v Primeo Fund, Cause FSD 275 of 2010, 14 May 2013.
-The Cayman Court of Appeal handed down judgment on part of the appeal in April 2014: CICA 1/2013 and 2/2013
+The Cayman Court of Appeal handed down judgment on part of the appeal in April 2014: CICA 1/2013 and 2/2013.
+In a further aspect of the Primeo litigation, Adam was instructed to oppose an appeal in the Privy Council; the Board upheld the Cayman Court of Appeal and rejected the submission that the liquidator had a wide power to rectify the register of members in the light of the Madoff fraud.

 - Monarch Airlines, instructed by the companies to pursue the administration applications, and retained by the administrators on various issues arising out of the airline administration